mknw/nf-synth/README.md

 *The present code is in prototype stage.*

-This repository contains the code for the MSc Thesis: *"Normalising Flow: Seeing Latent Space"*.
+This repository contains the code for the MSc Thesis: *"Normalising Flow: Visualising Latent Space"*.
 Written and coded by Michael Accetto and supervised by Jakub Tomczak.

 ## Project